rharp/DrupalGovCon2018/apps/v2/README.md

  ## How Was This Version Created

  ### 1. Install Axios and React Router Dom
+  * **Axios:** allows us to make our http requests from react to interact with our drupal api.
+  * **React Router Dom:** allows for us to link to other components

    **Note:** These commands will need to be run in the root directory.

         npm install --save axios react-router-dom
-  * **Axios:** allows us to make our http requests from react to interact with our drupal api.
-  * **React Router Dom:** allows for us to link to other components

  ### 2. Create Home.js
- TODO: Break this down as instructions
+ We are going to need to create a landing page to display our Articles.
+To do this we will need a new component.
+Let's start by creating a folder named `components` in the `v2` directory to store all of our components we will create going forward.

+ Then lets create a directory specific to this component named `Home`.
+We can add any files related to our Home component here, such as css files.

+ Now let's create our script `Home.js` inside of the `Home` folder.

+  This script will do the following.
+   1. Make a request using axios to get a session token from drupal
+   2. Attach the token to the header to make another request to our api we created earlier, and collect the data in json format.
+   3. Take the returned Articles and pass them into our **article** state defined in the constructor.
+        4. Using the data from **article** we will then pass the data into a sub-component created in step 3.

     import React from 'react';
-    import ArticleTeaser from "../ArticleTeaser/ArticleTeaser";
     import axios from "axios";

     class Home extends React.Component {